 President Harry S. Truman announced the formal Japanese surrender at 7pm Eastern Standard Time (EST) on 14 August, which was the middle of the night in Britain.
-Celebrations began immediately in the USA, and continued all through the night and into the following day.
+VJ Day celebrations began immediately in the USA, and continued all through the night and into the following day.
 But it was only on 15 August that people took to the British streets in earnest.

-The Government declared a public holiday in an early-morning announcement that many people missed.
+The government declared a public holiday on VJ Day in an early-morning announcement that many people missed.
 In Hampstead, one housewife noted that there was “definitely much less excitement than on VE Day.
 The predominant feeling encountered among housewives at least in the early part of the day was annoyance at the shopping difficulties involved.
 By 09.30am enormous queues (30 and 40 people) were lined up outside bakers and greengrocers.”

-In Central London large crowds gathered in the heat of the afternoon.
+In Central London large crowds gathered in the heat of the afternoon to celebrate VJ Day.
 Field Marshal Montgomery drove down Whitehall and through Parliament Square on his way to receive the Freedom of Lambeth.
 The crowds threw streamers over the bonnet, and waved flags at the windows.

-Richard Dimbleby was responsible for much of the BBC’s outside broadcast that day, but felt no joy: “When I look back tonight on the horrors and misery and the cruelty and the death that I have seen in the last six years, the unforgettable experiences I’ve had and how much older and tired they’ve made me, I just want to go and sit in a corner and thank God it’s all ending.”
+Richard Dimbleby was responsible for much of the BBC’s outside broadcast on VJ Day, but felt no joy: “When I look back tonight on the horrors and misery and the cruelty and the death that I have seen in the last six years, the unforgettable experiences I’ve had and how much older and tired they’ve made me, I just want to go and sit in a corner and thank God it’s all ending.”